Sleeping in Airports

 1. Enjoy the food scene

 Airport DiningBoth picky and adventurous eaters will find something to like here.
 More than 50 dining options offer a range of cuisine from traditional and modern Japanese and sushi to Chinese, Italian, French, and Western chains, including Starbucks, Subway, Burger King, and McDonald’s.
-To sample local and international drinks, head to Yebisu Bar for beer or the World Wine Bar.
+To sample local and international drinks, head to Yebisu Bar or the World Wine Bar.

 2. Chill in a lounge